Mr Peter Medlock - Consultant

 In November 2014 Transport Ministers approved changes to the NHVAS Business Rules to strengthen the operational design of the National Heavy Vehicle Accreditation Scheme (NHVAS) and audit system governance as part of the NHVAS Review Project deliverables.
 The aim of this and other work was to increase the accountabilities of key parties and allow the NHVAS to function utilising effective, risk based assurance program.

-The Analysis of Heavy Vehicle Safety Accreditation Schemes in Australia and its subsequent finding will inform further structural and operational improvements to the NHVAS and other schemes by:
+The Analysis of Heavy Vehicle Safety Accreditation Schemes in Australia and its subsequent findings will inform further structural and operational improvements to the NHVAS and other schemes by:

 - Providing a comparative analysis of heavy vehicle safety accreditation schemes/systems throughout Australia and the relative road safety benefits including: